US Finishing/Cone Mills

 Union Bleachery constructed the original US Finishing/Cone Mills facility in 1903 as a textile bleaching and finishing operation.
 In 1947, Union Bleachery sold the facility to Aspinook Corporation, which then became Cone Mills Operation in 1952.
 Cone Mills prepared and dyed grey goods and dyed other fabrics, including corduroy, denim and cotton-synthetic blends.
 American Fast Print purchased the facility in May 1984 and remains the property owner.
 American Fast Print operated the facility under the name US Finishing.
 The area of known contamination is about 14 acres.
 The facility shut down in 2003 after a fire.
 Several abandoned building/structures remained on the property.

 In 2011, EPA listed the site on the NPL.
-EPA is currently demolishing remaining facility buildings as part of a short-term cleanup action.
+EPA demolished remaining facility buildings as part of a short-term cleanup action.
 The community has expressed strong interest in reusing the facility.

 Site investigations identified contamination in surface water, ground water and sediment that could potentially harm people in the area.
 Contaminated areas include surface impoundments, surface and below-ground soil contamination, ground water underneath the facility property, and sediments in Langston Creek and the Reedy River.
 Contamination resulted from facility operations and waste handling practices at the site.
 Potential contaminants of concern include metals such as chromium.